meteor-useraccounts/flow-routing/README.md

 ## React Configuration

+If you want to include React as a NPM package please take a look at [Custom Configuration](#custom-configuration).

 Firstly, please ensure that your app depends upon the [React Layout][3] and the [Blaze Layout][2] packages.
 User Accounts currents only renders Blaze templates.
 In order to use User Accounts with React we rely on the [Blaze To React][4] package to render the User Accounts templates.

 Before you configure routes for User Accounts with Flow Router, you will need to make sure you have set a few default configuration items.